AppleCommander/applecommander.github.io/docs/dev-notes/uml.md

+!!! warning "Deprecated"
+    This design is being deprecated as of AppleCommander 12.
+See the [new API](redesign.md) documentation for details.

 ## Disk and FormattedDisk

 Generally, a `Disk` represents an Apple ][ disk image.
 This can be size, any order, and any